 We help with what matters so you can focus on your future

-If you’re a single mom enrolled in a qualified undergraduate degree program with a physical campus in the Dallas-Fort Worth area, the Education Track can help you can focus full-time on completing your education without the added stress of a full-time job to pay for housing, utilities, and childcare.
+If you’re a single mom enrolled in a qualified healthcare or teaching undergraduate or master’s degree program with a physical campus in the Dallas-Fort Worth area, the Education Track can help you can focus full-time on completing your education without the added stress of a full-time job to pay for housing, utilities, and childcare.

 While completing your education, you’ll receive: